 Thailand is not a party to the 1951 Refugee Convention and has no domestic legislation governing refugees.
 As a result, refugees are considered illegal migrants and are at constant risk of arrest and indefinite detention, even when the United Nations (UN) has recognized their refugee status.

 At the historic UN Summit on Refugees and Migrants in September 2016, the government of Thailand committed to changes that would make legal stay in Thailand easier for refugees.
 Subsequently, the government has been working with civil society organizations, including AAT, to develop a government-run refugee status determination process that would identify and grant temporary legal stay to refugees in Thailand.
-AAT is playing a leading role on this issue through its membership in the advocacy group, Committee for Refugees and Stateless Persons (CRSP).
+AAT is playing a leading role on this issue through its membership in the advocacy group, Coalition for Rights of Refugee and the Stateless Persons (CRSP).

 Still, refugees don’t have the right to work legally, and it is difficult to find employment, even in the informal sector.
 Most urban refugees in Thailand live a precarious existence: unable to work and provide for their families, send their children to school they are often financially stressed, dependent on ad-hoc charity to survive and at risk of exploitation, arrest and indefinite detention.
 Many have physical and psychological health problems resulting from the trauma that they have experienced in their home countries, compounded by their difficult living situations in Bangkok.
 Even if refugees obtain refugee status, their chances of being resettled outside of Thailand are low, and they face serious ongoing protection problems while they remain in Thailand.
 AAT is working to change this by advocating for refugees’ right to work, referring refugees to available resources and services in Bangkok and supporting them in their social and economic integration into Thailand.